b-cubed-eu/invasimapr/README.md

 par(old_par) # reset plotting parameters
 ```

+> **Figure 3**: Spatial distribution of sampling effort and species
+> richness across the study area.
+Each grid cell shows the square
+> root–transformed values for (left) total observation counts (sampling
+> effort) and (right) unique species counts (species richness).
+Both
+> maps use the `viridisLite::turbo` color palette for comparability and
+> are overlaid with the study area outline to provide spatial context.

 #### 3.5.
 Retrieve, crop, resample, and link environmental rasters to sampling sites

 Environmental predictors are appended using